jonjohnsontc/cautious-umbrella-bare-blog/issue_tracker.md

 I wanna look at my `dependency_has_been_modified` functions, and make sure that render_templates is writing new versions of pages when I need to, and not writing them when I don't (aka working as intended).

+### How will testing generally work?

+For every test scenario, I'm going to run render_templates, and verify the output.
+My plan currently is to keep each test result around in a `test_output` directory, but not put that directory in version control.

+In order for this to work, I need to modify the render_templates script to accept an argument for it's output directory.

+### How do i test the situation of making sure all dependencies have been written to the modified file?

+I think the easiest way would be to run the entire thing and check the resulting `modified` file.
+The same would go for any other scenarios.